khayalhus/win2xcur-batch/README.md

 ./win2xcur-batch
 ```

-Look into `Sorted` folder for final output.
-Place the cursor folder in `/usr/share/icons`
+Look into `Sorted` directory for final output.
+Place the cursor directory in `/usr/share/icons` or `/home/$USER/.icons`